Mike Wilson (wide receiver): Regular season

+Playoffs

 Coaching career

 He began his coaching career at Stanford (1992–94) where he coached wide receivers and tight ends on the staff of former 49ers coach Bill Walsh, followed by two seasons as wide receivers coach of the Oakland Raiders (1995–96).
 From 1997 to 1999 he served as wide receivers coach at USC.

 After four years in private business (2000–03), Wilson joined the Arizona Cardinals as tight ends coach in 2004.
 From 2005 to 2006 he coached the Cardinals wide receivers.

 Wilson was the wide receivers coach for the Las Vegas franchise of the United Football League, while helping the team win two championships.
 He was the Cleveland Browns wide receivers coach from 2011 to 2012.

 In 2019, he became the wide receivers coach for the Los Angeles Wildcats of the XFL.